shishkabob27/nuclearrt/README.md

 - [Clickteam](https://www.clickteam.com/) for making Fusion.
 - [MP2](https://www.mp2.dk/) for making Chowdren and inspiring me to make this runtime and making the Fusion plugin.
-- [CTFAK](https://github.com/CTFAK) for making decompiler used in this project.
+- [CTFAK](https://github.com/CTFAK) for making the decompiler used in this project.